smplrspace/docs/docs/api-reference/space/overview.md

 }) => void
 ```

-- `preview` - _optional_ - starts by a preview image with a play button similar to YouTube embed. _Default value: false_.
+- `preview` - _optional_ - starts by a preview image with a play button similar to YouTube embed.
+It is advisable to use [our ESM bundle](/#esm-bundle-supports-runtime-tree-shaking) to ensure a quick initial render. _Default value: false_.
 - `loadingMessage` - _optional_ - lets you override the text displayed while the space is loading. _Default value: "Loading your space"_.
 - `mode` - _optional_ - lets you choose between 2D and 3D rendering. _Default value: 3d_.
 - `allowModeChange` - _optional_ - set this to true to allow users to switch between 2D and 3D. _Default value: false_.